Choi Young-jae: Personal life

+Education

 Choi studied shipbuilding machinery at Mokpo Technical High School, then, in 2012, he moved to Seoul's Korean Arts High School, from which he graduated in February 2015.
 He got accepted into Seokyeong University's Department of Theater and Film, then he moved to and graduated from International Cyber University.
 As of 2021, he's enrolled at Hanyang Cyber Graduate School.

+Philanthropy

 In August 2020, he registered as an organ donor.
 In May 2021, he participated in the "I Rose You" campaign planned by the Love Organ Donation Movement Headquarters to promote organ donation, and to express gratitude, respect and condolences to organ donors and their families.